 1. Papillary or Mixed papillary or follicular thyroid cancer (Most common type, approx 85%)

 2. Follicular or Hurthle cell thyroid cancer (approx 10%)

 Not only these types differ in the cell of origin but each has a different prognosis depending upon the stage of the disease with Anaplastic carcinoma having the worst prognosis

-The simplest way of the Diagnosis is an Ultrasound and a guided FNAC or Biopsy.
+The simplest way of Diagnosis is an Ultrasound and a guided FNAC or Biopsy.

-Other ways of diagnosis and differentiation can be tumour markers and specialised tests like MRI.
+Other ways of diagnosis and differentiation can be tumor markers and specialized tests like MRI.

 Thyroid cancers have a better prognosis as compared to other types of cancers with the possibility of cure and longevity.